-To generate a new Teams usage report, you’ll have to select it under the Report section of the page.
+To generate a new Microsoft Teams usage report, you’ll have to select it under the Report section of the page.

 There are also several other options available for this feature, such as:

-- Teams device usage – a report on which devices Teams users are using to connect to Teams; capable of grouping information into different device types and listing each user’s activity history when it comes to accessing Teams with different devices.
+- Teams device usage – a report on which devices Microsoft Teams users are using to connect to Teams; capable of grouping information into different device types and listing each user’s activity history when it comes to accessing Microsoft Teams with different devices.

-- Teams user activity – presenting information on different types of activities that your Teams users are performing, including unscheduled meetings, scheduled meetings, participation rates, chat communication statistics, and more.
+- Teams user activity – presenting information on different types of activities that your Microsoft Teams users are performing, including unscheduled meetings, scheduled meetings, participation rates, chat communication statistics, and more.

 - Teams live event usage – activity overview in regards to various live events performed in your organization, including event status, view count, event start time, production type, and many other parameters.

-- Apps usage – as the name suggests, this report is focused strictly on which applications are used by your Teams users, how much they are used, who is the creator of said app, multiple filtering options, and other information
+- Apps usage – as the name suggests, this report is focused strictly on which applications are used by your Microsoft Teams users, how much they are used, who is the creator of said app, multiple filtering options, and other information

-- PSTN blocked users – a list of MS Teams users who are blocked from making PSTN calls, as well as the reason for blocking, the personal phone number of each user, and more.
+- PSTN blocked users – a list of Microsoft Teams users who are blocked from making PSTN calls, as well as the reason for blocking, the personal phone number of each user, and more.

 - PSTN minute and SMS (preview) pools – an overview of both calling and audio conferencing activity within your company, with parameters such as the number of minutes spent on those activities, license usage by location, the total number of minutes available, and more.

-- PSTN and SMS (preview) usage – a slightly different approach to an overview of audio conferencing and calling activity in your company, includes both Calling Plans if Microsoft is your carrier, and Direct Routing if you’re using another carrier.
+- PSTN and SMS (preview) usage – a slightly different approach to an overview of audio conferencing and calling activity in your company, includes both Calling Plans if Microsoft is your carrier and Direct Routing if you’re using another carrier.